singnet/dev-portal/docs/ai-developers/mpe.md

 ## MPE Use cases

 Consider the following
 - Kevin - is our Client  **Consumer**/**Buyer**
 - Jack - is our Service **Provider**/**Seller**

-If Kevin is buying services from the Jack, they both need to enter in to a formal agreement with each other.
+If Kevin is buying services from Jack, they both need to enter in to a formal agreement with each other.
 A channel is created.

 **Note:** Each channel is unique to a combination of client identity (sender), service identity (recipient), Organization Id and the daemon group identity.